mearashadowfax/GuardianVPN/README.md

 <details>
 <summary>Native Installation</summary>

-7. If you are running the PiVPN application natively, install the required Python dependencies using pip
+7. If you are running the application natively, install the required Python dependencies using pip
 ```
 pip install -r requirements.txt`
 ```